NASA begs spectators for astronaut launch: Please stay home!

 NASA and SpaceX already are limiting the number of employees near astronauts Doug Hurley and Bob Behnken.
 Anyone coming close must wear masks and gloves, and their temperatures are checked.
 The astronauts also are staying away from all but the most important training events.

-In both the NASA and SpaceX flight control rooms, staff will be spaced at least 6 feet (2 meters) apart on launch day and throughout the mission, and plenty of hand sanitizer, masks and gloves will be available.
+In both the NASA and SpaceX flight control rooms, staff will be spaced at least six feet apart on launch day and throughout the mission, and plenty of hand sanitizer, masks, and gloves will be available.

 NASA turned to private companies in the wake of the space shuttle program to get cargo to the space station.
 Next up are the crew deliveries.
 Russian Soyuz capsules, meanwhile, have been the sole means of crew transportation to the orbiting lab.